(Continuation of the previous text)

 This was a small restaurant at the first stone bridge entering the scenic area, specializing in small wontons and tangyuan, which was quite unique; I had eaten here two years ago.

-Having eaten a lot of river delicacies by Taihu at noon, we arrived at Nanxun ancient town, where there were various restaurants in the scenic area and many tourists.
+Having eaten a lot of river delicacies by Taihu at noon, we arrived in Nanxun ancient town, where there were various restaurants in the scenic area and many tourists.
 I led everyone to this small restaurant that mainly serves Ningbo tangyuan and wontons.
-The sweet tangyuan, meat tangyuan, and small wontons were really delicious!
+The sweet tangyuan, meat tangyuan, and small wontons were truly delicious!

-I also bought a freshly made braised pig's trotter from a riverside shop selling braised pig's trotters and hocks; it was large and meaty, only 38 yuan, cheaper than in Beijing.
-While gnawing on the pig's trotter, I enjoyed a little drink.
+I also bought a freshly made braised pig trotter from a riverside shop selling pig trotters and hocks; it was large and meaty, only 38 yuan, cheaper than in Beijing.
+While gnawing on the pig trotter, I enjoyed a little drink.
 I also had a bowl of small wontons and a small bowl of meat tangyuan.
-It was truly wonderful!
+It was wonderful!

 On May 21, we traveled from Nanxun ancient town to Haining, Jiaxing, which was very close.
 That day, we visited the Yanguan scenic area to watch the Qiantang tide in the evening and also went to Xu Zhimo's former residence.